upb-lea/Inkscape_electric_Symbols/README.md

 After doing so, open Inkscape_Symbols_All.svg and copy the symbols of interest to your inkscape worksheet.

-If you want to recieve updates, clone this repository by using [git](https://git-scm.com/):
+Optional: If you want to recieve updates, clone this repository by using [git](https://git-scm.com/):
 ```
 cd /Documents/Folder/of/Interest
 git clone git@github.com:upb-lea/Inkscape_electric_Symbols.git
 ```
-To update the symbols library, use
+Optional: To update the symbols library, use
 ```
 git pull
 ```
-Click the `watch` button to receive update notifications.
+Optional: Click the `watch` button to receive update notifications.

 # Overview
 ![Library overview](/Sources/Overview.png)